-- 2.1 Diversity issues are of paramount importance to the provision of services, which are fully inclusive, and are provided equally to all sections of the community. - 2.2 The Council aims to develop an inclusive society and is committed to ensuring all council services are accessible and that provision is free from prejudice and unlawful discrimination and sensitive to the need of all local communities. - 2.3 Adult and Community Services contributed to the successful completion of the self-assessment process which led to the Council achieving Level 3 Equality Standard for Local Government.
-The department continues to fully participate in the corporate Diversity Steering Group, and has a well established Diversity Working Group to ensure Diversity issues are fully addressed in the department, Diversity issues are reported on a quarterly basis to DMT. - 2.4 The department contributed to the development of the Equality and Diversity Scheme 2008-2011. - 2.5.
-The working group will work to embed the new Equality Framework for Local Government that has been designed to build on existing work by: - Providing a simpler framework, reducing the amount of process and introducing a more outcome focused approach - Using the Framework so that it is proportional and relevant to the needs and circumstances of the authority - Integrating the public duties on race, disability and gender and providing a common performance framework for compliance, and - Enabling local authorities and their local strategic partners to identify and analyse equality priorities for inclusion in local area agreements
+- 2.1 Diversity issues are of paramount importance to the provision of services, which are fully inclusive, and are provided equally to all sections of the community. - 2.2 The Council aims to develop an inclusive society and is committed to ensuring all council services are accessible and their provision is free from prejudice and unlawful discrimination and sensitive to the need of all local communities. - 2.3 Adult and Community Services contributed to the successful completion of the self-assessment process which led to the Council achieving Level 3 Equality Standard for Local Government.
+The department continues to fully participate in the corporate Diversity Steering Group, and has a well established Diversity Working Group to ensure diversity issues are fully addressed in the department, diversity issues are reported on a quarterly basis to DMT. - 2.4 The department contributed to the development of the Equality and Diversity Scheme 2008-2011. - 2.5.
+The working group will work to embed the new Equality Framework for Local Government that has been designed to build on existing work by: - Providing a simpler framework, reducing the amount of process and introducing a more outcome focused approach - Using the framework so that it is proportional and relevant to the needs and circumstances of the authority - Integrating the public duties on race, disability and gender and providing a common performance framework for compliance, and - Enabling local authorities and their local strategic partners to identify and analyse equality priorities for inclusion in local area agreements

 - 2.6 Training has been undertaken for staff and managers to ensure diversity issues are understood and addressed. - 2.7.
-Consultation on a range of issues has taken place.
-In addition, Sports and Recreation and the Library Service have presented their plans to the stakeholder group who are part of the Corporate led Critical Challenge process.
-These consultations have helped shape services and ensured that diversity issues are embedded in service planning.
+Consultation on a range of issues has taken place to inform service developments.

-3. KEY ACTIONS AND ACHIEVEMENTS 2008/20098
+3. KEY ACTIONS AND ACHIEVEMENTS 2008/2009